 We claim that if two cycles $\mathcal{C}_\Sigma^1$ and $\mathcal{C}_\Sigma^2$ intersect transversally at a finite number of points, then for any two local operators\footnote{We recall that differently from the previous section, we henceforth suppress the symbol $[[\ ]]$ denoting cohomology classes.} $\mathcal{O}_1$, $\mathcal{O}_2$

-here $\langle \ , \ \rangle$ is the intersection pairing and $\{\ , \ \}$ is the secondary product. $[\ , \ ]$ is the quantum-mechanical commutator.
-We also claim that if the cycles do not intersect at all, or they do intersect along a cycle of dimension one or more, then the commutator simply vanishes.
+Here $\langle \ , \ \rangle$ is the intersection pairing and $\{\ , \ \}$ is the secondary product. $[\ , \ ]$ is the quantum-mechanical graded commutator.
+We also claim that if the cycles do not intersect at all, then the commutator simply vanishes.

 We start by unpacking the quantum-mechanical commutator in terms of the 3d theory.
-To this end, consider the cycle $\mathfrak{C}_{12} \in H_2 \left( \mathcal{C}_2 ( \Sigma \times \mathbb{R} ) , \mathbb{Z} \right)$ defined by a representative
+To this end, consider the cycle $\mathfrak{C}_{12} \in H_\bullet \left( \mathcal{C}_2 ( \Sigma \times \mathbb{R} ) , \mathbb{Z} \right)$ defined by a representative

 with $y_1<y_2$.
 Similarly, consider the cycle $\mathfrak{C}_{21}$ defined by the representative

 The commutator is defined as the integration of the operator

 over the cycle